 The energetic part of work activities usually involves the use of skeletal muscles so that forces can be generated and movements can be performed.
-The working possibilities of a muscle can be divided into two basic forms, which are presented in Table 2.
+The working possibilities of a muscle can be divided into two basic forms, which are presented in Table 3.
 In view of the manifold manifestations of predominantly non-physical forms of work, it has not yet been possible to create a logicalstringent subdivision with a high degree of abstraction similar to muscle work.
 Taking into account considerations regarding the observability and measurability of state variables, the classical psychophysiological approach of structuring non-physical work is used; differentiate three types of informational work.

 ENERGETIC- Static Muscle Work Only one force (e.g. lifted load, dead weight of limbs) is kept in balance (isometric contraction).
-EFFECTORIAL WORK Dynamic Muscle Work Individual muscles alternately tense and relax (e.g. lifting a load, turning a crank) Early Processes (Sensory) Information recording, perception of a stimuli by means of the receptors (sense organs), including pre-processing Informational- Mental Work Cental Processes (Discriminatory & Combinatory Recognize the signal meaning, identify the essential syntactic, semantic and pragmatic features and decide between alternative actions, and link with memory contents Late Processes (Sensu-Motor, Verbal) Motor regulation and output, e.g. through speech, gesture or other actions
+EFFECTORIAL WORK Dynamic Muscle Work Individual muscles alternately tense and relax (e.g. lifting a load, turning a crank)

-Table 2.
+Table 3.
 Differentiation of Work Types (Schlick et al., 2018)